berkeracir/ceng501/project/README.md

 # 1. Introduction

-In this project, implementation of a signal classifier with the combination of Convolutional and Recurrent Neural Networks as described in the paper[1] is tried.
+In this project, signal classifier with the combination of Convolutional and Recurrent Neural Networks as described in the paper[1] is implemented.
 The paper is accepted for publishing in [IEEE INFOCOM 2021 Main Conference](https://infocom2021.ieee-infocom.org/accepted-paper-list-main-conference).

 ## 1.1.
 Paper summary